ml-phan/population_projection/README.md

 ## Data
-The dataset is obtained from **Genesis online Portal** under the number 12421-0003.
-The link is procedurally created everytime so you will have to look it manually look it up using the dataset number in their main website.
+The dataset is obtained from **Genesis online Portal**: https://www-genesis.destatis.de/genesis/online/data?operation=sprachwechsel&language=en.
+The link is randomly generated so you will have to manually look it up using the dataset number _12421-0003_ in their main website.

 ## Research questions:
 1. How does the variation in birthrate,life expectancy and immigration across different German states influence their respective projected population growth?